Joe Biden's economic agenda is suddenly alive again. America could use the jobs - KESQ

 The job market recovery that began in May has run out of steam and economists predict the unemployment rate rose to 6.8% between November and December.
 It would be the first increase in the jobless rate since April.

 Biden wants to solve America’s jobs crisis with infrastructure investments and green energy.
-That could help to create jobs in the long term — including one million jobs in the auto industry and 10 million clean energy jobs, according to Biden’s plan.
+That could help to create jobs in the long term, including 1 million jobs in the auto industry and 10 million clean energy jobs, according to Biden’s plan.
 It could also help with automation eating into America’s manufacturing jobs and displacing workers.

 But the United States has a short-term jobs crisis to deal with, too, and that will be tricky for Biden and Congress to solve.